Faith musings from the seat of a forklift.

 Let me start out with the back of his tracts.
 Every one of them has the “sinners prayer” in it.
 I have discussed this at length before, in the post marked “Zap“.
 Suffice to say, there is very little more that I need to say about this.
 None of us can be saved by our actions, and the “sinner’s prayer” is a decision based works righteousness theology that is not supported by scripture.

 Now then, let us also consider, carefully, the “Lord’s Supper” (AKA Holy Communion or Eucharist).
-In one of his tracts, he makes the assertion that this was never taught by scripture, nor does save us.
+In one of his tracts, he makes the assertion that this was never taught by scripture, nor does it forgive us our sins.
 Sorry, but that is a lie.
 The simple truth is that this assertion plainly ignores Matthew 26:26~29 where we read “Now as they were eating, Jesus took bread, and after blessing it broke it and gave it to the disciples, and said, “Take, eat; this is my body.”
 And he took a cup, and when he had given thanks he gave it to them, saying, “Drink of it, all of you, for this is my blood of the covenant, which is poured out for many for the forgiveness of sins.
 I tell you I will not drink again of this fruit of the vine until that day when I drink it new with you in my Father’s kingdom.”
 Scripture clearly supports the Lord’s Supper has valid.

 Now then, in most liturgical churches, we have corporate confession and absolution of sin.
 Mr. Chick would assert, as would many others outside the liturgical church, that a priest or pastor can not forgive you of your sins.
 This assertion ignores Matthew 18:18 where it reads “Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.”
 Note that the context of this verse is that of forgiveness.
 Thus, it is scriptural that whatever sins are forgiven you here on earth are also forgiven by Christ Jesus.

 Now, I could not continue without stating that Mr. Chick is NOT alone in his misconceptions.
 The internet is full of misconceptions.
 I see all sorts of confusion about the Bible almost daily on facebook.
 One of my favorites relates to Baptism.
 There is a picture that sometimes appears on facebook, and it is a scene of an immersion.
 Wait!
 What do you mean by “an immersion”?
 Hold it!
 I will get to that.
 This picture, due to its caption, is known as a “meme”.
 The capture reads “Acts 2:38 The only proper way to be baptized”.
 Problem!
 Acts 2:38 only says to be baptized, it never prescribes the method.
 It also completely ignores Acts 2:39, which makes it clear that children have a part in this promise, thus making it Biblical to baptize them, as well.
+This is without giving consideration to the related verse of 1 Peter 3:21, which says that baptism does save you.

 Other famous misconceptions include ideas about the various “heroes” of the Bible.
 Too often, we set up men like Lot, Sampson, Peter, and David upon pedestals.
 We completely ignore the details of their lives that are actually presented in the Bible.
 Here is a breakdown of the four men I listed: